afk-bro/local-rag-system/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
+4. Update documentation
-4. Submit a pull request
+5. Submit a pull request

 ## Support

 For issues and questions:
 - Check the troubleshooting section
-- Review system status: `python main.py status`
+- Review system status: `python -m cli.interface status`
-- Enable verbose logging for debugging
+- Enable verbose logging for debugging: `--verbose`
+- Check the logs for automatic recovery messages
+- Verify Ollama is running and model is available

+## Recent Updates

+- ✅ Fixed FAISS index loading with automatic recovery
+- ✅ Added `--threshold` parameter for similarity filtering
+- ✅ Added `--top-k` parameter for retrieval control
+- ✅ Implemented embedding caching for better performance
+- ✅ Enhanced error handling and system robustness
+- ✅ Improved CLI interface with rich formatting